 The same is true of ethics, legal process, international finance, governmental budgeting, and military policy.
 Telling people the real reasons things happen usually results in a loss of all ratings, immediately.
 I assume.
 Of course, I've never heard a politician or newscaster actually try.

 This election saw a lot of people wanting a lot of change, and a lot of it being change for the worse.
 Bernie Sanders and Trump both ran on protectionist platforms, and Hillary jumped in on it when she saw what the voters wanted.
 Trump took American protectionism to new extremes, hoping to isolate ourselves not only from foreign economies but also from foreign people.
-Policies that took four or more years to develop and put in place were put on the rhetorical chopping block, with promises to replace them with... something.
+He took policies that were originally worked out over four or more years and put in place were put on the rhetorical chopping block, with promises to replace them with... something.
 Eventually.
-Ignoring the fact that it took an entire presidential term or longer to develop them the first time around.
+Ignoring the fact that it took an entire presidential term or longer to develop them the first time around, and even then were sometimes only barely, or partially, passed.
 The Dodd–Frank act, Obamacare, NAFTA... and on the list goes.

 I can't remember ever having a presidential candidate that said we needed anything less than a major overhaul of some major aspect of the current system, and it's starting to look like we aren't going to have one for the foreseeable future.
 On the one hand, this is almost inevitable; governance is a wicked problem set up to deal with a series of wicked problems.
 On the other hand, the bigger the changes a set of alternating competing parties makes, the further we move from a sustainable, predictable, and stable system.